simontorfs/sjorcraft-3d/readme.md

 - [Meneer Verbruggen - Dieter Verbruggen](https://github.com/MrDerdiet)

 ## Disclaimer

 SjorCRAFT is a community project, not affiliated with any organization.
 Opinions expressed here are ours.
+The sjor-models created with the tool, are the resposabilty of the person or people who created the sjor-model.
+We, the SjorCRAFT-team, do not take any resposabilty for the construction or the durabilty.